SukkaW/OpenCore-Document-zh_Hans/source/5-booter.md

 **Failsafe**: `false`
 **Description**: 关闭 CR0 寄存器中的写入保护

 This option bypasses `RX̂` permissions in code pages of UEFI runtime services by removing write protection (`WP`) bit from `CR0` register during their execution.
-This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `FwRuntimeServices.efi`.
+This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `OpenRuntime.efi`（原名 `FwRuntimeServices.efi`）.

 *注*：The necessity of this quirk is determined by early boot crashes of the firmware.